Kaiseraugst: Roman Era

+Medieval and Early Modern Periods

+In 752 a village called Augusta was first mentioned, however it was not until 1442 that the village of Augst split into Augst and Kaiseraugst.

 In 894 the East Francian King Arnulf granted the church in Kaiseraugst to his vassal Anno.
 The church was then granted to the Abbey of St Gall and then later to the Basel Münster.
 The original church, built in AD 400, was replaced with a new building in 1749.
 Following the Act of Mediation in 1803 the church was granted to the new canton of Aargau.
 In 1878 the majority of the community became Christian Catholic and took over the church.
 In 1900/01 the Roman Catholic church was built and the original church's property was divided.

+Modern Era

 In the early 1960s, the Kaiseraugst nuclear power plant construction project was met with strong opposition from the population, who occupied the site in 1975.
 After the Chernobyl disaster, the Swiss government and Kaiseraugst Nuclear Energy AG agreed to abandon the project.

 Geography

 Kaiseraugst has an area, As of 2009, of 4.91 km2.
 Of this area, 0.99 km2 or 20.2% is used for agricultural purposes, while 1.58 km2 or 32.2% is forested.
 Of the rest of the land, 2.01 km2 or 40.9% is settled (buildings or roads), 0.32 km2 or 6.5% is either rivers or lakes and 0.02 km2 or 0.4% is unproductive land.

 Of the built up area, industrial buildings made up 7.5% of the total area while housing and buildings made up 11.8% and transportation infrastructure made up 14.7%.
 Power and water infrastructure as well as other special developed areas made up 4.3% of the area while parks, green belts and sports fields made up 2.6%.
 Out of the forested land, 30.8% of the total land area is heavily forested and 1.4% is covered with orchards or small clusters of trees.
 Of the agricultural land, 13.6% is used for growing crops and 4.1% is pastures, while 2.4% is used for orchards or vine crops.
 All the water in the municipality is in rivers and streams.

 The municipality is located in the Rheinfelden district, along the Rhine river.